TosbackCgusBridge-Bot/CGUs-versions/Ralphlauren/Privacy Policy.md

   >> Privacy &.
 Security    Choose a link to select a section.
-Website, Store and Restaurant Privacy Notice EU-U.S. Privacy Shield
+Website, Store and Restaurant Privacy Notice EU-U.S. Privacy Shield Policy
 Swiss Safe Harbor Privacy Policy
 Mobile Application Privacy Notice
-**Ralph Lauren Corporation**    WEBSITE, STORE AND RESTAURANT PRIVACY NOTICE    Last modified: November 16, 2015
+**Ralph Lauren Corporation**    WEBSITE, STORE AND RESTAURANT PRIVACY NOTICE    Last modified: September 20, 2016

 Ralph Lauren Corporation and its affiliates (collectively, " Ralph Lauren") respect your concerns about privacy.This Privacy Notice applies to personal information we collect (i) on this website, (ii) at Ralph Lauren stores, Ralph Lauren Factory Outlet Stores (collectively, the "Stores"), and (iii) through the other channels described below.
 Ralph Lauren is responsible for this website.